MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 4. Then place the activatable Wild Shape in the character sheet of your original form and in your new form.

-5. Then create the two new external macros (Script type) you will need [[WildShape] Transfer DAE Effects.js](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/Collection/%5BWildShape%5D%20Transfer%20DAE%20Effects.js) and [Remove WildShape Effect](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/Collection/Remove%20WildShape%20Effect.js) which you will need to keep their respective names.
+5. Then create the two new external macros (Script type): [[WildShape] Transfer DAE Effects.js](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/Collection/%5BWildShape%5D%20Transfer%20DAE%20Effects.js) and [Remove WildShape Effect](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/Collection/Remove%20WildShape%20Effect.js) which you will need to keep their respective names.

 6. Create a new macro (Script type) from the code below (or access it from the collection [WildShape.js](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/WildShape.js)):